Psychology Thesis Guidelines: Fall 2019 – Summer 2020

 Announcement/Abstract Guide for Orals

-Produce your orals announcement via a word processor on your computer (template available via department web site).
+Produce your orals announcement via a word processor on your computer (template available below).
 Email it as an attachment to your committee chair, who will approve and submit it to the Graduate Advisor, a minimum of one week prior to the date of your orals.

 Put the following information at the top of the page (see formatted orals announcement for visual example):